 Brown Noddies in Galapagos: Curious Thieves of the Sea

-Perhaps on of the most striking and captivating features about brown noddies in Galapagos is their distinct behavior.
+Perhaps one of the most striking and captivating features about brown noddies in Galapagos is their distinct behavior.
 These medium-sized birds have actually been witnessed landing on top of the heads of brown pelicans.
-Why, you ask?
+Why you ask?
 It’s a feeding style which is scientifically known as kleptoparatism, which is a behavior similar to that which the colossal frigatebirds (magnificent and great) in Galapagos engage in, too.

 Brown Noddies in Galapagos: It’s Breeding Time!